Twaish/Go-Marble/README.md

 # Go Marble!
 A fast-paced, physics-driven marble rolling game made with Unity v6000.0.37f1.
+The project was developed as part of a school project.

 ## Credits
 ### 🧢 Accessories